Manifest Destiny (Terriers): Plot

-As Lindus (Christopher Cousins) is reported to have gone missing, Josephine (Jackie Debatin) accuses Hank (Donal Logue) and Britt (Michael Raymond-James) of having kidnapped him.
-Mark (Rockmond Dunbar) questions Hank, who suggests he may have had access to his vault, but he can't be arrested as he never confessed anything.
+Lindus (Christopher Cousins) is reported missing by his wife Josephine (Jackie Debatin), who accuses Hank (Donal Logue) and Britt (Michael Raymond-James) of having kidnapped him.
+Mark (Rockmond Dunbar) questions Hank, who suggests he may have accessed Lindus' office for him.

-Returning home, they see that Steph (Karina Logue) has placed Lindus' corpse in a bathtub with ice.
-They take the body out of the house, retrieve one of Lindus' cars from his mansion, and stage his death to look like a drunk driving incident.
-The next day, they visit Josephine, claiming that retrieving Lindus from the airfield was part of a plan that Lindus asked them to do.
-Josephine then informs them that Lindus' associates wanted to meet with him and she provided them with Hank's and Britt's contact numbers and address.
-Hank takes Steph to live with Gretchen (Kimberly Quinn) while Britt also moves out of their house with Katie (Laura Allen).
+Returning home, they find that Steph (Karina Logue) has placed Lindus' corpse in a bathtub with ice.
+Britt retrieves one of Lindus' cars from his mansion use the body to stage Lindus' death to appear like a drunk driving crash.
+The next day, they visit Josephine and claim that retrieving Lindus from the airfield was part of their plan with Lindus.
+Josephine informs them that Lindus' associates wanted to meet with him and she provided them with Hank's and Britt's information.
+Hank takes Steph to live with Gretchen (Kimberly Quinn) while Britt moves out of his house with Katie (Laura Allen).

-To lure the associates, Hank and Britt use Lindus' frozen credit card to put fake trails, making it appear like he stayed in a motel room.
-Later, a man (Daren Scott), whom Hank identifies as the person who forced Mickey to use drugs, visits the motel room and leaves.
+To draw out his associates, Hank and Britt use Lindus' frozen credit card to make it appear like he stayed in a motel room.
+Later, a man (Daren Scott) whom Hank identifies as Mickey’s killer visits the motel and leaves.
 They follow him to a law firm, Zeitlin & Associates.
-As Hank follows the man, he is approached by Ben Zeitlin (Michael Gaston), who wants to represent him and Britt on the accusation of kidnapping Lindus, to which Hank gives some details on his role.
-Zeitlin also wants to know a soil study that Lindus apparently possessed, threatening them by showing that the company and the man, identified as Mr. Burke, have been following them for days.
+As Hank follows the man, he is greeted by Ben Zeitlin (Michael Gaston), who offers to represent him and Britt on the kidnapping accusation.
+After Hank brings up Mickey’s death and suspicious activity at the resort construction site, Zeitlin asks for the environmental study that Lindus possessed, threatening him and Britt by showing that the suspicious man, Mr. Burke, has been following them and their loved ones for days.
 On his way out, Hank punches Mr. Burke in the nose.